exoplatform/jcr/applications/Readme.txt

 1.1. settings.xml.
 There should be the correct application server version (e.g <exo.projects.app.tomcat.version>) etc.
 1.2. exo directory structure.
 1.3.
 Maven version 2.2.1 (or higher).
 1.4.
-Make sure you have run mvn insctal within ./config folder.
+Make sure you have run mvn instal within ./config folder.
-2. Go to folder "exo.jcr.applications.your_application_server_name"and run "mvn clean install -P deploy" command.
+2. Go to folder "exo.jcr.applications.tomcat" and run "mvn clean install -P deploy" command.
+2.1 If you want to deploy JBoss or Jonas use exo.jcr.applications.jboss or exo.jcr.applications.jonas respectively.
 3. If the command has executed successfully, go to exo-tomcat and run "eXo run" command.
 4. You may use other product-exo-jcr-as* and an application server if you need.